lofthous/weatherApp/readme.md

 I included cocoapods but no pods I was hoping to include  (https://cocoapods.org/pods/Mockingjay) to be able to create test with stubbed APIs

+Build
+If I was building a real prject I would manage this through Fastlane where iOS certificates and add https://github.com/orta/cocoapods-keys to manage the API key.